Witness the true splendour of Dr Zhivago landscapes

 The train follows the Shilka and Amur Rivers close to the Chinese border.
 Our route takes us across an area of permafrost, as remote as it is dramatic.
 During Day 13 we reach the most easterly point of our journey and as we head towards the Pacific coast, we enjoy final dinner on board.

 After traveling across 11 time zones and over 8,000 train miles, our epic journey concludes today, as the Trans-Siberian Express arrives in Vladivostok.
-We take a tour of the city before transferring to the Hyundai Hotel for one night.
+We take a tour of the city before transferring to the Lotte Hotel for one night.
 On Day 15 you are free to make your own way home.

 Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.

 We recommend that for this tour you arrange flights to Domodedovo Moscow Airport (DME), approximately 30 miles from your starting hotel in Moscow.
 Our recommended departure airport is the Vladivostok airport, approximately 30 miles from your final base in Vladivostok.

 It is your responsibility to check and fulfil the passport, visa, health and immigration requirements applicable to your itinerary.
 We do not accept any responsibility if you cannot travel, or incur any other loss because you have not complied with any passport, visa, immigration requirements or health formalities.
 You agree to reimburse us in relation to any fines or other losses which we incur as a result of your failure to comply with any passport, visa, immigration requirements or health formalities.